NHS 111

-111 is a free-to-call single non-emergency number medical helpline operating in England, Scotland and parts of Wales.
+111 is a free-to-call single non-emergency number medical helpline operating in England, Scotland and Wales.
 The 111 phone service has replaced the various non-geographic 0845 rate numbers and is part of each country's National Health Service: in England the service is known as NHS 111; in Scotland, NHS 24; and in Wales, NHS 111 Wales.

 The transition from NHS Direct (0845 4647) to NHS 111 in England was completed during February 2014 with NHS 24 Scotland (08454 24 24 24) following during April 2014.
 NHS Direct Wales started a phased roll-out of a similar 111 service in late 2016 and completed it in March 2022.

 As of June 2018, the 111 number was not in use across Northern Ireland.
 The NHS 111 service was extended to Northern Ireland from February 2020, although this is for advice relating to the COVID-19 virus only.
 After dialling, callers will be asked to follow prompts to determine what nation they are calling from.

 The service is available 24 hours a day, every day of the year and is intended for 'urgent but not life-threatening' health issues and complements the long-established 999 emergency telephone number for more serious matters, although 111 operators in England are able to dispatch ambulances when appropriate using the NHS Pathways triage system.

-NHS Direct Wales continues to operate via 0845 4647, but began a transition to 111 during late 2016.
-Initially available in Swansea, Bridgend and Carmarthenshire, the service is due for a country-wide roll-out by 2021.